helm/helm-www/versioned_docs/version-3/chart_template_guide/debugging.md

 ---
-title: "Debugging Templates"
+title: Debugging Templates
-description: "Troubleshooting charts that are failing to deploy."
+description: Troubleshooting charts that are failing to deploy.
 sidebar_position: 13
 ---